TomasPhilippart/ebpfangel/machinelearning/README.md

 - for each possible sequence of event
   - average number of matches per minute
-  - maximum number of macthes per minute
+  - maximum number of matches per minute

 - possible sequences to consider
   - Open, Create, Delete